Science at The Firs

-Science club is a regular feature of our science programme, building on the learning done as part of the curriculum.
+Before Covid Science club was a regular feature of our science programme, building on the learning done as part of the curriculum.

-In science club, children will investigate a number of different areas:
+In science club, children investigated a number of different areas:

 - Expanding gummy bears, Investigating the movement of water into and out of a polymer